himanshi2171/EmotionBasedMusicPlayer/README.md

  An emotion-based music player is a concept that involves using technology to select and play music based on the user's emotional state.

-Dependecies
-You have to add
+Dependecies :-You have to add

  pip install numpy